namelessvoid/qrwar/README.rst

 Controls
 ========

-The game is controled by mouse and keyboard.
-All interactions with the board are handled by keyboard.
-Usability is still an issue ;)
+The game is primarily controlled by mouse.
+During deployment, a unit / terrain can be selected in the right sidebar and placed by clicking on an empty square on the board.
+A unit can be moved by selecting it on the board and clicking the destinatin square.

 ===============
 Units & Terrain